Scalable Durational Event Models: Application to Physical and Digital Interactions: Conclusion

-We provide the R package $\mathtt{DEM}$, which implements our method and the suite of summary statistics introduced in Section \ref{sec:summary_statistics}.
+\hide{ Finally, we provide the R package $\mathtt{DEM}$, which implements our method and the suite of summary statistics introduced in Section \ref{sec:summary_statistics}.
 To accommodate problem-specific requirements and different data sources, users can define custom summary statistics and transformations using $\verb!C++!$ code.
 Our approach parallels the functionality of the $\mathtt{ergm.userterms}$ package, which enables the inclusion of user-defined statistics for estimating Exponential Random Graph Models \citep{hunterErgmusertermsTemplatePackage2013}.
-Similarly, $\mathtt{DEM}$ is a flexible and extensible toolbox, allowing researchers to tailor the statistical framework to meet their specific modeling needs.
+As such, $\mathtt{DEM}$ is a flexible and extendable toolbox, allowing researchers to tailor the statistical framework to meet their specific modeling needs. }

-\hide{ \alert{M: I would discuss specifics of the code/package at the end of the paper in the Discussion section as it feels like this paragraph breaks the flow - Maybe move this paragraph there?} \alert{A: we may also mention the problem of dealing with missing data in general...
-One strategy might be explicitly model unobserved interactions by adding dyadic or group-based latent variables or frailty terms etc. or something like that?
-C: Add it if you want it?
-Generally, I like to keep the conclusion short and try not to provide a summary of what we did.} }

 \spacingset{1.9}

 {\fnsymbol{footnote}}

 {\cftdotfill{\cftdotsep}} \startcontents \printcontents{ }{1}{}